-attackers continuously Since probe for new vulnerabilities to exploit, an organization cannot afford to assess its computer system's vulnerabilities once, secure some of the vulnerabilities, and then do nothing further.
+Since attackers continuously probe for new vulnerabilities to exploit, an organization cannot afford to assess its computer system's vulnerabilities once, secure some of the vulnerabilities, and then do nothing further.

 Rather, the organization needs to assess and secure its vulnerabilities on a continuous basis, i.e., perform CAD.
-This work has proposed two conceptually clear SL metrics that can be used to evaluate a computer system's security level at any point in time for CAD.
+This work has proposed two conceptually clear SL metrics, verified as sound, that can be used to evaluate a computer system's security level at any point in time for CAD.
 One metric assumes that the measures securing vulnerabilities are totally reliable; the other considers the measures to be only partially reliable.
 CAD may be applied to specific types of vulnerabilities (e.g., vulnerabilities to insider attack), groupings of vulnerabilities that require special attention, specific application areas such as critical infrastructure and defence, and even at the code level.
+CAD may not be applied to areas that are missing any of the elements listed in Section V.C.

-There are many security metrics in the literature, as seen in Section V. The metrics in this work have the advantages of being easy to understand, and easy to calculate, which may be needed to convince management to provide the necessary resources required for CAD.
+There are many security metrics in the literature, as seen in Section VI.
+The metrics in this work have the advantages of being easy to understand, and easy to calculate, which may be needed to convince management to provide the necessary resources required for CAD.

-Future research includes formulations of other security metrics, the application of security metrics to critical infrastructure and defence, improving the methods for threat modeling, and exploring how this work may complement work in the literature and in the standardization community.
+Future work includes formulations of other security metrics, the application of security metrics to critical infrastructure and defence, improving the methods for threat modeling, and exploring how this work may complement work in the literature and in the standardization community.